kubernetes/community/contributors/design-proposals/storage/csi-snapshot.md

 	// +optional
 	CreationTime *metav1.Time `json:"creationTime" protobuf:"bytes,1,opt,name=creationTime"`

-	// The size of the snapshot.
-When restoring volume from the snapshot, the volume size
-	// should be equal or larger than its snapshot size.
+	// When restoring volume from the snapshot, the volume size should be equal or
-	Size *resource.Quantity `json:"size" protobuf:"bytes,2,opt,name=size"`
+	// larger than the Restoresize if it is specified.
+If RestoreSize is set to nil, it means
+	// that the storage plugin does not have this information avaialble.
+	// +optional
+	RestoreSize *resource.Quantity `json:"restoreSize" protobuf:"bytes,2,opt,name=restoreSize"`

 	// Ready is set to true only if the snapshot is ready to use (e.g., finish uploading if
 	// there is an uploading phase) and also VolumeSnapshot and its VolumeSnapshotContent